 These tickets are all available through our affiliate Goldstar (which means: when you make a purchase through these links, we earn a commission, which supports the maintenance of this website at no cost to you).
 Some deals are limited and sell out.
 So, click through to the ones that interest you ASAP.
 We update this list once a week.

-Updated October 18, 2017.
+Updated November 21, 2017.
+The list below is s selected list of events for this weekend, followed by some upcoming popular tickets.
 To check for all available Seattle discount tickets, go here.

 “Go, Dog.
 Go!”
 Brings P.D.
 Eastman Book to Life at Seattle Children’s Theatre – Eve Alvord Theatre, Seattle

 Rev up your engines and get ready to howl as Seattle Children’s Theatre presents “Go, Dog, Go!”
 This fun children’s musical based on P.D.
 Eastman’s famous book explodes on stage with high-spirited singing, zooming cars, construction zone chaos, and up-all-night antics that will have the whole family in stitches.
 Big dogs, little dogs, dogs at work and dogs at play all delve into life with gusto, with lots for audiences of all ages to marvel at.
 The madcap party never stops when these zany canines leap off the page and onto the stage in one of the most inventive adaptations in SCT history.